Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

-The Washington State Hub and Spoke Project was initiated as a part of the 21st Century Cures Act to address the opioid epidemic in Washington State.
+The Washington State Hub and Spoke (H&S) Project is a part of the 21st Century Cures Act to address the opioid epidemic in Washington State.

 The H&S model connects a network of community providers around a central hub that offers a medications for opioid use disorder (MOUD) component to all patients seeking services for opioid use disorder

 People with opioid use disorders (OUD) seek services in a variety of places and are often interested in receiving MOUD as part of their opiate use disorder treatment.

-Employing the model of a central hub with extending spokes, hub sites identify, collaborate, and subcontract with spokes to provide integrated MAT care, regardless of how participants enter the system.
+Employing the model of a central hub with extending spokes, hub sites identify, collaborate, and subcontract with spokes to provide integrated MOUD care, regardless of how participants enter the system.